alfredbox/airbot/README.md

 ## Hardware

-This project uses a [Raspberry pi](https://www.raspberrypi.org/) (Version 3 and 2 tested) and a [PMS5003 particulate matter sensor](https://www.adafruit.com/product/3686) from [Adafruit](https://www.adafruit.com/product/3686).
+This project uses a [Raspberry pi](https://www.raspberrypi.org/) (Version 3 and 2 tested).

+Also a [PMS5003 particulate matter sensor](https://www.adafruit.com/product/3686) from [Adafruit](https://www.adafruit.com/product/3686).
 The PMS5003 connects to Raspberry pi using serial UART RX pin.
 Wiring instructions are provided on the Adafruit [documention page](https://learn.adafruit.com/pm25-air-quality-sensor).

+Also a [CCS811 CO2 and VOC gas sensor](https://learn.adafruit.com/adafruit-ccs811-air-quality-sensor/overview).
+The CCS811 connects to the Raspberry pi using i2c.
+Wiring instructions are provided on the Adafruit [documentation page](https://learn.adafruit.com/adafruit-ccs811-air-quality-sensor/raspberry-pi-wiring-test).

 ![Photo of airbot hardware.](/img/airbot_photo.jpg)

 ## Raspberry Pi Setup